Policies and Procedures

 At this meeting (level 2), if the matter is not resolved to both parties’ satisfaction, then a written statement should be submitted to the Director of Career Services within five (5) business days (level 3).
 At this meeting (level 3), should the matter not be resolved to both party’s satisfaction, then the matter will be referred to the Assistant Vice President of Student Affairs (level 4).

 At all levels the burden of proof as to the allegations of the complaint shall rest upon the student.
-Any questions regarding the polices and procedures of the Office should be directed to a Career Development Coordinator in the Office of Career Services.
+Any questions regarding the polices and procedures of the Office should be directed to a Career Development Coordinator in the Career Services Center.

-In an effort to maintain positive relations between employers recruiting Central students, the Office of Career Services, and the University of Central Missouri, it is necessary for all patrons (students, alumni, etc.), as well as university staff members/students employed by the Office of Career Services, to maintain the highest level of professionalism and integrity when interacting with and providing information to these employers.
+In an effort to maintain positive relations between employers recruiting Central students, the Career Services Center, and the University of Central Missouri, it is necessary for all patrons (students, alumni, etc.), as well as university staff members/students employed by the Career Services Center, to maintain the highest level of professionalism and integrity when interacting with and providing information to these employers.